Reviewable/hubkit/README.md

 you'll find a `next()` function on the result that you can call to get a promise with the next page of items.
 * `boolean`: If true, interprets a 404 as false and a 20x as true.
+* `metadata`: The object on which to set metadata found in the response headers.
+Defaults to `Hubkit`.
 * `ifNotFound`: A value to return instead of throwing an exception when the request results in a 404.
 * `onError`: A function to be called when an error occurs, either in the request itself or an unexpected 4xx or 5xx response.
 If it's an error response, the error object will have `status`,